theebruno/katikamu/README.md

-# College Management System In Java
+# KATIKAMU PRIMARY SCHOOL SYSTEM In JAVA

 ## Hi there !

-Here I have designed and developed College management system.
-The Technology I have used is Java Swing, and database i have used is MySql.
+Here we have designed and developed College management system.
+The Technology we have used is Java Swing, and database we have used is MySql.
-This design is purely coded myself no copied content.

 Thanks !